oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 While this exercise shows how to do it with Okta, the process would be very similar for other OIDC providers as well.
 Check out the [Okta Terraform provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) to see what else can be automated via Terraform.
 You can also automate the Kubernetes parts via terraform using the [Kubernetes Terraform provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).

-If you want to learn more about Kubernetes, OIDC, or using OIDC with Kubernetes, feel free to follow the links below.
+If you want to learn more about Kubernetes, OIDC, or using OIDC with Kubernetes, check out these additional resources.

 - [OAuth 2.0 and OpenID Connect Overview](https://developer.okta.com/docs/concepts/oauth-openid/)
 - [Secure Access to AWS EKS Clusters for Admins](/blog/2021/10/08/secure-access-to-aws-eks)